 Commitment to international education is part of the liberal arts philosophy of St. John Fisher College.
 The Foreign Study Program extends the campus curriculum to include offerings at 100 programs around the world.
-Official affiliation arrangements with the American Institute for Foreign Study (AIFS), Central College Abroad, the American University of Rome (AUR), and the Council on International Educational Exchange (CIEE) provide our students the opportunity of an academic experience in Europe, Latin America, Southeast Asia, and Africa.
+Official affiliation arrangements with the American Institute for Foreign Study (AIFS), Central College Abroad, The American University of Rome (AUR), and the Council on International Educational Exchange (CIEE) provide our students the opportunity of an academic experience in Europe, Latin America, Southeast Asia, and Africa.
+In partnership with Hobart and William Smith College, St. John Fisher College is also initiating a new faculty-directed program in Galway, Ireland each spring semester.